 - 1. Draft variation to the Food Standards Code - 2.
-Draft safety assessment report

-- Draft regulatory impact assessment report

-Draft regulatory impact assessment

-World Trade Organization Agreements

-Summary of public comments
+Safety assessment report - 3.
+Summary of public comments - 4.
 General issues raised in public comments

-ATTACHMENT 1 DRAFT VARIATION TO THE FOOD STANDARDS CODE
+DRAFT VARIATIONS TO THE FOOD STANDARDS CODE

-APPLICATION A380

-FOOD FROM INSECT-PROTECTED AND GLUFOSINATE AMMONIUM-TOLERANT DBT418 CORN
+APPLICATION A380 - FOOD DERIVED FROM INSECT-PROTECTED AND GLUFOSINATE AMMONIUM-TOLERANT DBT418 CORN

-To commence : On gazettal
+To commence: On gazettal

-The Food Standards Code is varied by:

-(1) inserting into Column 1 of the Table to clause 2 in Standard A18 in Volume 1 -
+[1] Standard A18 of Volume 1 of the Food Standards Code is varied by inserting into Column 1 of the Table to clause 2, immediately after the last occurring entry -

-Food derived from insect-protected and glufosinate ammonium-tolerant DBT418 corn.
+Food derived from insect-protected and glufosinate ammonium-tolerant DBT418 corn